Frankenstein vs. Baragon: Plot

-Near the end of World War II in Nazi Germany, Nazi officers confiscate the living heart of the Frankenstein's monster from Dr. Riesendorf and pass it by submarine on to the Imperial Japanese Navy, who take it to a research facility in Hiroshima for further experimentation.
+Near the end of World War II in Nazi Germany, Nazi officers confiscate the living heart of the Frankenstein's monster from Dr. Riesendorf and transport it by U-boat to the Imperial Japanese Navy, who take it to a research facility in Hiroshima for further experimentation.
 As the experiments begin, Hiroshima is destroyed by the Americans using a nuclear bomb dropped by Enola Gay.
 Fifteen years later, Hiroshima has been rapidly rebuilt.
 A feral boy runs rampant through the streets, catching and devouring small animals.
 This comes to the attention of American scientist Dr. James Bowen and his assistants Drs.
 Sueko Togami and Ken'ichiro Kawaji.
 A year later, they find the boy hiding in a cave on a beach, cornered by outraged villagers.
 Bowen and his team take care of the boy and discover that he is building a strong resistance to radiation.

-The former Imperial Navy officer Kawai, who brought the heart to Hiroshima's army hospital, is now working as a technician at an oil refinery in Akita Prefecture, when a sudden earthquake destroys the refinery.
-Kawai catches a glimpse of a non-human monster within a fissure in the ground before it disappears.
+The former IJN officer Kawaji, who was a member of the submarine crew which brought the heart to Hiroshima, is now working as a technician at an oil refinery in Akita Prefecture, when a sudden earthquake destroys the refinery.
+Kawaji catches a glimpse of a non-human monster within a fissure in the ground before it disappears.
 Meanwhile, Bowen and his team find out that the strange boy is growing in size due to an intake of protein.
 Afraid of his strength, the scientists lock and chain the boy in a cage and Sueko, who cares for him, feeds him some protein-filled food to sustain him.
-Bowen is visited by Kawai, who tells him that the boy could have grown from the heart of the Frankenstein Monster, as the boy was seen in Hiroshima more than once before.
+Bowen is visited by Kawaji, who tells him that the boy could have grown from the heart of the Frankenstein Monster, as the boy was seen in Hiroshima more than once before.
 At Bowen's advice, Kawaji confers with Riesendorf in Frankfurt.
 Riesendorf recommends cutting off a limb, speculating that a new one will grow back.
 Sueko and Bowen strongly object to this method.